-Sonic's Schoolhouse is a rather bland educational PC game starring Sonic the Hedgehog intended for kids no older than 9 years old, with bland pre-rendered graphics (even for the time), irritating midi files, and pointless .avi animations everywhere.
-Not to mention his girly voice...
+Sonic's Schoolhouse is a rather bland educational game starring Sonic the Hedgehog, intended for kids no older than 9 years old.
+It includes awful pre-rendered graphics (even for the time), irritating MIDI files, and pointless AVI animations everywhere.
+Not to mention Sonic's girly voice...

 Present in four of the AVI files is a strange talking clock which may have been used before the developers managed to get the Sonic license.
-The voice actor is unknown, although the voice sounds different than Sonic's.
+The voice actor is unknown, but sounds different from Sonic's.

 CC_HELP2.avi, CC_HELP3.avi, and CC_HELP4.avi

 These three files, created on January 8, 1996, are all identical in content: an animation of a clock jumping up and rotating in midair while saying "Click on me for help!"

 CC_HELP3 has noticeably blockier video quality than the other two, possibly as a test for the video compression.